 Experiential therapy is integrated throughout the Sober College clinical program.
 By moving young adults out of their comfort zone, they can create emotional and therapeutic breakthroughs that impact the insight process and arrest negative behavior patterns.

 Sober College offers Urban Experiential Therapy options including Surf, Trapeze, Wind Tunnel and Equine Therapy.
 Clients work with their therapist in order to unearth hidden emotional issues; therefore, by participating in these unconventional, emotion-provoking activities, clients are able to deal with these emotional struggles better than they would in a traditional office setting.
+This type of therapy is a great way to internalize confidence-building skills or act as extended care after a wilderness rehab program.

 “Experiential Therapy takes therapy out of the office to appeal to the young adult population.“